 Solution 1: Disable Scroll Lock in Excel

-You may not be able to move your cursor if you accidentally turned on the Scroll lock.
+You may not be able to move your cursor if you accidentally turn on the Scroll lock.
 To fix the problem, you have to right-click on the Status bar at the bottom of your worksheet.
 On the status bar menu, select Scroll Lock once to turn it off.

 Try moving cells on your worksheet using the arrow keys.
 They should work normally now.
 Then you will be able to solve the problem “unable to move cells in Excel”.